 The Acer Nitro XV272U has an optional Black Frame Insertion feature to help improve motion clarity, also known as backlight strobing.
 It's called VRB in the OSD menu.
 It only works above 120Hz and isn't usable simultaneously with VRR.
 It also causes a decrease in screen brightness and some image duplication.
 Note that the BFI score is based on the frequency at which it operates, not its performance.

 The Acer Nitro XV272U has a high refresh rate to provide smooth and responsive gameplay.
 It supports FreeSync natively and is compatible with NVIDIA's G-SYNC to reduce screen tearing.
-However, both FreeSync and G-SYNC compatibility seem to only work over a DisplayPort connection.
-FreeSync normally works over HDMI, but when we connected the monitor to a PC equipped with a Radeon graphics card, it showed FreeSync as incompatible.
-We tried rebooting the computer and changing the HDMI cable, but it didn't fix the issue.
-This is likely a bug that should be fixed in a firmware update.
+However, G-SYNC compatibility only works over a DisplayPort connection.
 Although the advertised VRR range is 48-170Hz, there's no tearing when the frame rate drops below 48fps.

 The Acer Nitro XV272U has an exceptionally low input lag, resulting in an incredibly responsive gaming experience.
 We don't have the input lag with 10-bit HDR measurement because the maximum refresh rate at 10-bit over DisplayPort is 120Hz, and we lack the tools to measure the input lag with HDR over DP.
 The maximum refresh rate at 10-bit over HDMI is 60Hz.

 The Acer Nitro XV272U has a large screen that delivers an immersive gaming experience and provides plenty of space for multitasking.
 It also produces sharp images and text due to its high pixel density.